HerreroAndre/HerreroAndre/README.md

 ## Goals

-I'm currently looking to grow as a **Junior Kotlin / Android Developer**, build solid real-world projects, and keep strengthening both my technical and professional skills.
+I'm currently looking to grow as a **Kotlin / Android Developer**, build solid real-world projects, and keep strengthening both my technical and professional skills.

 ## Links